Probate Procedures in Georgia

 - If a dispute arises among family members regarding the proper disposition of the estate, our firm offers over thirty years of experience in handling these disputes.

 - Estate disputes are often similar to a divorce, and often involve conflicts or jealousies that have existed among family members for many years.
 Sometimes these disputes involve title to land or business ownership issues.
 With over thirty-three years in handling business estate and family law disputes, our firm has the unique set of skills necessary to represent your interests whether in probate court or the Superior Courts of Georgia or surrounding states.

-- Our firm has been involved in one of the longest and most complex matter of probate litigation in Gwinnett County history from its commencement in Gwinnett County Probate Court in 2002 until 2010.
+- Our firm has been involved in one of the longest and most complex matters of probate litigation in Gwinnett County’s history from its commencement in Gwinnett County Probate Court in 2002 until 2010.
 The case has involved the claims of multiple claimants to the estate and the operation and sale of multiple businesses in the South Eastern U.S. and outside of the United States.
-Our firm involvement in this case began in 2005 and continues to this day, with the expectation that the estate will finally be distributed among the claimants later this year.
+Our firm involvement, in this case, began in 2005 and continues to this day, with the expectation that the estate will finally be distributed among the claimants later this year.

 - Our other estate litigation experience involves disputes among family members as to service of administrator of the estate, challenges to executors representing an estate, and real estate disputes concerning property passing by will or descent.